ioccc-src/webtool/README.md

     open http://127.0.0.1:8191
 ```

-.. or do whatever the equivalent on your to enter this URL into a browser:
+.. or do whatever the equivalent is to enter this URL in your browser
+(alternatively you can copy and paste it into your browser):

 ```
     http://127.0.0.1:8191